Umair0343/UCF_Anomaly_detection/README.md

 AUC in paper: 83.03%
 Best AUC achieved by this code: 78.51%

+## Visualiztion
+video_gen.py code can be used to generate visualization of anomaly scores on videos.
+Please update the file paths in this code.
+Drive link for testing videos: https://drive.google.com/drive/folders/1BqqWltBFCsgIuEQpEg-VP1s1cjVClPd6?usp=drive_link

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.